-Approval of the Governor
+Approval of the Governor ...and Into the Law Books

-A fter AB 227 passed both houses of the Legislature in identical form, it was enrolled and sent to the Governor for his signature.
+fter AB 27 passed both houses of the Legislature in identical form, it was enrolled and sent to the Governor for his signature.

-The governor may approve a bill, veto it, or in the case of an appropriation bill, veto it in part.
-If the governor vetoes a bill or vetoes any part of an appropriation bill, he or she must state to the Legislature the reason for the veto.
+The Governor may approve a bill, veto it, or in the case of an appropriation bill, veto it in part.
+If the Governor vetoes a bill or vetoes any part of an appropriation bill, he or she must state to the Legislature the reason for the veto.

-The governor signed AB 227.
+The Governor signed AB 27.
 If he had opposed the bill and decided to use his veto power, he would have had to send a veto message to the Assembly within six days (Sundays excepted) of having received the bill.
-If the governor did not sign or veto the bill within the allotted time, the bill would become law without the governor's signature.
+If the Governor did not sign or veto the bill within the allotted time, the bill would become law without the Governor's signature.
 However, this rarely happens.

-The Legislature informally furnishes the governor's staff with copies of the enrolled bill for analysis.
+The Legislature informally furnishes the Governor's staff with copies of the enrolled bill for analysis.
 When the research is completed, the Chief Clerk's office delivers an official copy of the bill.
-If the governor does not request a bill, the session schedule Joint Resolution sets a deadline when all bills must be sent to the governor.
+If the Governor does not request a bill, the session schedule joint resolution sets a deadline when all bills must be sent to the Governor.

-In the case of a veto, the Legislature may override, or pass the bill over the governor's veto by a two-thirds vote in each house.
+In the case of a veto, the Legislature may override, or pass the bill over the

+Governor's veto by a two-thirds vote in each house.
 If the Legislature does not respond to a veto, it will be sustained.

-The day the governor signs a bill is known as the law's "date of enactment."
-The bill then becomes an "act" or law.
-Most laws take effect the day following the date of publication.
-The date of publication must be within 10 working days of enactment.
+The day the Governor signs a bill is known as the law's "date of enactment."
+The bill then becomes an act or law.
+Laws take effect the day following the date of publication unless otherwise stated in the bill.
+The date of publication is one day after the date of enactment.
 A notice is then published in the official state newspaper alerting the people of Wisconsin of the new law.
-In the case of AB 227, however, the bill contained a delayed effective date.
-Although the Governor signed the bill in April, it did not become effective until July 1, allowing time for the universities to make adjustments to their student identification system.